 SEO efforts are focused on optimizing existing content, supporting content creation that answers questions users are actively searching for (in-bound), and providing the optimal user experience with search algorithms in mind.
 This means that the SEO work is centered on maximizing the value potential from brand assets that impact visibility in relevant searches.
 These assets are not always listed in the search engine result pages (SERPs) but may impact the SERPs.
 Everything from PDFs, images and social profiles to websites and hosting settings can impact search visibility.

 We are an integrated marketing agency.
 Our diversified team of experts works daily to sharpen each other in every area.
 We have all-stars at every position—strategists, SEO experts, public relations professionals, graphic designers, coding developers, and writers.
 You will be hard-pressed to find all of these disciplines on one team elsewhere.
 Some agencies may have a specialty, but will hire subcontractors and consultants for the tasks outside their core.
 Our team can supply all of the marketing strategies and tools from under our own roof and work as a team to bring your solutions to market.

 Our integrated nature also gives us flexibility.
 Some clients hire us to be their marketing department.
 We help them with strategy and provide all of their services.
 Others come to us because their team is missing SEO as a specialty.
 We plug in right where they need us.
 Plus, these clients also benefit from our integrated behavior and our industrywide knowledge.

-Our clients appreciate that we are a very focused as a company.
+We are a very focused company.
 We don’t take every potential opportunity that walks in our digital door.
 We are laser-focused on B2B companies with technology solutions.

 SEO—and marketing as a whole—isn’t a short game.
 It’s a commitment.
 We’re ready to help you accomplish your goals.
 Discover the Golden Spiral advantage for yourself.